paritosh1990/EPITA/README.md

 6. **python manage.py test --settings=leapkit.settings.testing** (to make sure to use the settings defined in testing.py)
 6. **coverage run manage.py test** (better way to run tests)
 7. **coverage report** (To create a report showing how much of the program your tests covers)
-8. **coverage html** (to create a html sites that show which parts of your code is tested and which parts that still need to be tests)
+8. **coverage html** (to create a html site showing which parts of your code is tested and which parts that still need to be tests)